Garmin Edge 830 vs. 1030 Plus: Which One Should You Buy?

 • Incident/crash detection detects if you crash and notifies your emergency contacts.

-• Virtual Partner that you can use for pacing yourself.
+• Virtual Partner that you can use to pace yourself.

 • 1030 Plus can suggest workouts (and rest days) based on your activities.

-Both head units can display Strava live segments, are compatible with apps like Trailforks, and you can customize them with 3rd party apps from the Connect IQ store.
+Both head units can display Strava live segments and are compatible with apps like Trailforks.
+You can customize them with third-party apps from the Connect IQ store.

 1030 Plus has richer features, but let’s be honest, will you all need or use them?